ardaku/whoami/README.md

  - Get the devices's desktop environment
  - Get the devices's OS name and version
  - Get the devices's platform name
+ - Get the devices's CPU architecture and its width

 ### Supported Platforms
 WhoAmI targets all platforms that can run Rust, including: